 Attendees for the Portland Clinical Research Professional Conference will be able to attend the full event through virtual options provided by the Zoom and GoToWebinar platforms.

 NWABR will be hosting an off-campus networking event on the evening of May 3, 2023, and details in relation to this event will be sent to all registrants approximately one week prior to the conference.

-NWABR will apply for the following CE credits:
+NWABR has applied for/has bee approved for the following CE credits: